JiangXL/BIO309-ComputationalBio-15/BLAST/README.md

 # BLAST
 The Basic Local Alignment Search Tool (Blast) finds regions of local similarity between sequences.
+> what is the mean of small letter in .fa

 ## Overview
 Blast(Basic Local Alignment Search Tool)